hoymultimedia/polylang/README.md

 ## Documentation

-Please visit [Polylang's documentation](https://wordpress.org/plugins/polylang/) to find out more about translating your posts types.
+Please visit [Polylang's documentation](https://wordpress.org/plugins/polylang/) to find out more about translating your post types.

 ## License